Norwood, New York

 Norwood is a village located in St. Lawrence County, New York, United States.
-As of the 2010 census, the village had a total population of 1,560.
-The village is located partly in two towns, Potsdam and of Norfolk, and located is east of the village of Potsdam.
+As of the 2020 census, Norwood had a population of 1,552.
+The village is located partly in the towns of Potsdam and Norfolk, and is east of the village of Potsdam.

 History

 The community was known early in its history as "Raquetteville."
 Norwood as it is known today, grew out of the shadows of Potsdam, New York in the 1870s.
 In 1871 this growing Potsdam hamlet became the village of Potsdam Junction.
 Villagers later wanted to further distinguish their municipality from the town through renaming; the first proposal was to call is Baldwin, but that was rejected due to a post office of that name.
 On April 15, 1875, Norwood was selected.
 The mayor of Norwood is currently Mark Tebo.

 The Benjamin Gordon Baldwin House was listed on the National Register of Historic Places in 2004.